dart-lang/site-www/src/tools/pub/cmd/pub-cache.md

 ### `--all`

-Optional for `dart pub cache add`.

-Installs all matching versions of a library.
+Use `dart pub cache add --all` to install all matching versions of a library.

 ### `--version `_`<constraint>`_

-Optional for `dart pub cache add`.
+Use with `dart pub cache add`

-Installs the best version matching the specified constraint.
+to install the version best matching the specified constraint.
 For example:

 ```terminal
 $ dart pub cache add http --version "0.12.2"